axbjos/geometry_website_automation/README.md

 VagrantfileDockerOnly - Vagrant automation to build an Ubuntu Server running the Docker Engine - that's it.
 Log in and build and run any container.

+### Terraform

+The Terraform directory contains two different .tf files.

+- axnetlabs.tf ::: only has usefulness in the Axnet VMware Homelab of Joe Axberg.
+This file will create a standard Ubuntu 20.04 server in that environment.
+By default an Ubuntu 20.04 with 1GB RAM, 1 CPU, and 20GB HDD will be created.

+- senglab.tf ::: only has usefulness in the Dunwoody Software Engineering VMware Lab.
+This file will create a standard Ubuntu 20.04 server in that environment.
+By default an Ubuntu 20.04 with 1GB RAM, 1 CPU, and 20GB HDD will be created.

+- awslab.tf ::: coming soon, will work with AWS